All topics

 Prevention

 To prevent the spread of C. difficile, proper hand washing techniques are essential.
 Hands must be washed with soap and water in order to mechanically eliminate most bacteria and spores from contaminated hands.
 If you cannot have access to soap and water, the use of alcohol-based hand rubs is then recommended.
 However, be aware that these preparations are less effective as they do not destroy C. difficile spores.
-Another important step to preventing transmission involves disinfecting an infected person's surroundings.
 The use of a diluted bleach solution (1 part bleach for 10 parts water) is recommended to sanitize all objects that an infected person may have come into contact with.
-Another key to preventing the spread of C. difficile is to frequently wash the infected person's clothing and bedding.
+The infected person's clothing and bedding should be laundered in the washing machine at the highest possible temperature.

 The drugs and pharmaceutical services featured on the familiprix.com website are offered by pharmacists who own the affiliated pharmacies at Familiprix.
 The information contained on the familiprix.com site is for informational purposes only and does not in any way replace the advice and advice of your pharmacist or any other health professional.
 Always consult a health professional before taking or discontinuing medication or making any other decision.
 Familiprix inc. and the proprietary pharmacists affiliated with Familiprix do not engage in any way by making this information available on this website.